suthaharan/NovaStoryteller/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 ```
 Copyright (C) 2024 Nova Storyteller

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
-along with this program.
-If not, see <https://www.gnu.org/licenses/>.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0
+International License.
+To view a copy of this license, visit
+http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to
+Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
 ```

 See the [LICENSE](LICENSE) file for the full license text.

 ### What this means:

+- ✅ **You can**: Share and adapt the code for non-commercial purposes
-- ✅ **You can**: Use, modify, and distribute this software
+- ✅ **You can**: Use, modify, and distribute this software (non-commercially)
-- ✅ **You can**: Use this software commercially
+- ✅ **You must**: Give appropriate credit to the original author
 - ✅ **You must**: Include the original copyright notice and license
-- ✅ **You must**: Disclose the source code when distributing
+- ❌ **You cannot**: Use this software for commercial purposes
-- ✅ **You must**: License derivative works under the same GPL-3.0 license
+- ℹ️ **Note**: You do not need to license derivative works under the same license

-For more information about the GPL-3.0 license, visit: https://www.gnu.org/licenses/gpl-3.0.html
+For more information about the CC BY-NC 4.0 license, visit: https://creativecommons.org/licenses/by-nc/4.0/